 Can a Light Bulb Cause a Fire?
 What Every Homeowner Needs to Know

-Even seemingly harmless house items, light bulbs can cause electric fires.
+Even seemingly harmless house items, light bulbs can cause fires.
 People should know their sources well to create secure homes for living.
 In this article, we will explore how can a light bulb cause a fire, and further discuss why it is a crucial issue for residents affected by these incidents.

 Different kinds of light bulbs for instance, incandescent, fluorescent, and LED emit light through different mechanisms making them cause fire in their own unique way.
 Electrical fires, which cause many house fires annually in the U.S., stress the need for vigilance and proper maintenance to reduce the risks linked to light bulbs and other electrical components in homes.